auriq/essentia_docs/source/reference/manpages/aq-emod.rst

   * ``Val`` can be a string column's name, a `string constant`_, or an expression that evaluates to a string.

+.. _`MaskStr()`:

+``MaskStr(Val)``
+  Irreversibly masks (or obfuscates) a string value.
+  The result should be nearly as unique as the original (the probability of two different values having the same masked value is extremely small).

+  * ``Val`` can be a string column's name, a `string constant`_, or an expression that evaluates to a string.
+  * The length of the result may be the same or longer than the original.

 .. _`RxReplace()`:

 ``RxReplace(Val, RepFrom, Col, RepTo [, AtrLst])``